Billy MacKenzie (motorcyclist)

 Billy MacKenzie (born 7 April 1984 in Edinburgh) is a Scottish former professional motocross racer.
 He competed in the Motocross World Championships from 1999 to 2013.
-MacKenzie is a two-time British motocross national champion.
+MacKenzie is a two-time British Motocross Champion.

 MacKenzie rode for the Honda factory racing team competing in the F.I.M.
 MX1-GP World Championships.
 He has also represented the United Kingdom in the Motocross des Nations.
 MacKenzie recorded his first and only World Championship victory when he won the MX-1 Class at the 2007 Japanese Motocross Grand Prix.
 In 2010, MacKenzie rode for Kawasaki in Australia.